amenzwa/amenzwa.github.io/stem/PL/Slight.md

 Unlike Smalltalk, but like Self, there are no classes in Slight; we use the term *type*, instead.
 But a type is just a prototype object.
 So, types in Slight are just objects.
 The `Type` is the primordial prototype object, the ancestor of all objects and, by extension, the ancestor of all types, too.

-Every type in Slight inherits from one existing type, and this single inheritance chain terminates at the root `Type`.
+Slight is strongly typed and dynamically checked.
+And every type inherits from one existing type, and this single inheritance chain terminates at the root `Type`.
 Multiple inheritance is simulated using [traits](https://en.wikipedia.org/wiki/Trait_(computer_programming)), which are also objects, naturally.

-During compilation, Slight's type system can infer the types of most expressions.
+Slight's type system can infer the types of most expressions.
 So, there are only a few places in the code where explicit typing is necessary.
 This freedom from mandatory typing increases programmer productivity and code readability, without diminishing type safety.
 The type system also enables the IDE to provide the usual coding assistive technologies.

 ## *safety*